henrysky/astroNN/docs/source/tools_apogee.rst

    cont_mask = np.load(dir)

-When you do normalization using astroNN, you can just use con_mask=None to use default mask provided by Jo Bovy's APOGEE Tools. astroNN will use a SINGLE continuum pixel mask to normalize all spectra you provided.
+When you do continuum normalization using astroNN, you can just use con_mask=None to use default mask provided by Jo Bovy's APOGEE Tools. astroNN will use a SINGLE continuum pixel mask to normalize all spectra you provided.
 Moreover, astroNN will normalize the spectra by chips instead of normalize them all together.